Glossary

 Learn more

-Neural Radiance Fields (NeRF) represent a groundbreaking approach in the field of AI and machine learning, particularly within computer vision and graphics.
-They offer a way to create highly detailed, photorealistic 3D representations of complex scenes from a collection of 2D images.
-Unlike traditional 3D models that use explicit meshes or point clouds, NeRFs use neural networks to learn an implicit representation of a scene, enabling the generation of novel views with unprecedented fidelity.
+Neural Radiance Fields (NeRF) represent a groundbreaking approach in Artificial Intelligence (AI) and machine learning (ML), particularly within computer vision (CV) and computer graphics.
+They offer a method to create highly detailed, photorealistic 3D representations of complex scenes using only a collection of 2D images captured from different viewpoints.
+Unlike traditional 3D modeling techniques that rely on explicit geometric structures like meshes or point clouds, NeRFs utilize deep learning (DL) models, specifically neural networks (NN), to learn an implicit, continuous representation of a scene's geometry and appearance.
+This allows for the generation of new views of the scene from angles not present in the original images, a process known as novel view synthesis, with remarkable fidelity and realism.

 Core Concept of NeRF